liRahimpour/okr/README.md

 # Tertial Planning:
+This is a summary of how I designed the process.
+As you can see, the way I do it deviates a bit from the OKR guideline, but nothing fundamental has been changed.
+So, you can tailor your process in detail as it suits you.
+I would recommend that you just do the first tertial and not worry too much about it being perfect; see how it goes and then adjust the process during the next planning.
+You will also have retros and reviews later where you can adapt and improve the process.

 Currently, we have an OKR (Objectives and Key Results) table for the entire German BU-Dev team.
 So we will starting next Tertial, there will be a German OKR table and a seprate Bosnian OKR table.

 **Our OKR tables (German Dev BU okr table) from this Tertial, for you as an example:**